Russia: Education

-Russia has a near-universal adult literacy rate, and has compulsory education for a duration of 11 years, exclusively for children aged 7 to 17–18.
+Russia has a universal adult literacy rate, and education is compulsory for the 11 years from age 7 to 17–18.
 It grants free education to its citizens by constitution.
-The Ministry of Education of Russia is responsible for primary and secondary education, as well as vocational education, while the Ministry of Education and Science of Russia is responsible for science and higher education.
+The Ministry of Education is responsible for primary and secondary education, as well as vocational education, and there is a Ministry of Science and Higher Education.
 Regional authorities regulate education within their jurisdictions within the prevailing framework of federal laws.
 As of 2021, over 41% of the Russian population has a bachelor's degree or an equivalent—which is among the highest percentages of tertiary-level graduates in the world.

 Russia's pre-school education system is highly developed and optional, some four-fifths of children aged 3 to 6 attend day nurseries or kindergartens.
 Primary school is compulsory for eleven years, starting from age 6 to 7, and leads to a basic general education certificate.
 An additional two or three years of schooling are required for the secondary-level certificate, and some seven-eighths of Russians continue their education past this level.

 Admission to an institute of higher education is selective and highly competitive: first-degree courses usually take five years.
 The oldest and largest universities in Russia are Moscow State University and Saint Petersburg State University.
 There are ten federal universities across the country.

 Health

-Russia constitutionally guarantees free, universal health care for all Russian citizens through a compulsory state health insurance programme.
-The Ministry of Health of the Russian Federation oversees the Russian public healthcare system, and the sector employs more than two million people.
-Federal regions also have their own departments of health that oversee local administration.
-A separate private health insurance plan is needed to access private healthcare in Russia.
+Russia constitutionally guarantees free, universal health care for all Russian citizens through the mandatory medical insurance (OMS) funded by the Federal Compulsory Medical Insurance Fund (FFOMS) created in 1993.
+The Ministry of Health of the Russian Federation oversees national healthcare.
+Its healthcare system has decentralized since the 1990s, with federal entities having local healthcare departments, shifting from the centralized and hierarchical Soviet system.
+Private healthcare has also seen development, created out of the public healthcare fund.